graciellehigino/the-return-of-the-fleas/manuscript.md

-By describing how the phylogenetic differences between networks vary in the same way within groups, this result seems to reinforce previous findings that there is no co-phylogenetic matching between regional and local networks [@Poisot2018IntReta].
+By describing how the phylogenetic differences between networks vary in the same way within groups, this result seems to reinforce previous findings that there is no co-phylogenetic matching between regional and local networks [@Poisot2018IntRet].
 If networks co-varied in continental scale in the same way they co-vary in local scale, our analyses would not detect the groups illustrated in [@fig:threeB].

-Finally, this paper highlights how betadiversity and phylogenetic dissimilarity are related to each other, and sheds light on the possibility that they interact with the environment in different ways.
+Finally, this paper highlights how beta-diversity and phylogenetic dissimilarity are related to each other, and sheds light on the possibility that they interact with the environment in different ways.
 While *$\beta$s* seems to be connected to environmental uniqueness and geographical barriers, *$\beta$os* and *$\beta$wn* better